defnotkevz/zettelkasten/tRPC.md

+there's a trpc server and a trpc client. these 2 connect the "backend" and "frontend" parts of the next js application.

 tRPC is a way to build APIs like REST or GraphQL.

 tRPC gives typesafety when building APIs.
 So the frontend and backend is tightly coupled.
 It also has a request batching feature, while making mutiple requests.